 Understanding Costco Wholesale's Unusual Options Activity

-Costco Wholesale (NASDAQ:COST) shares experienced unusual options activity on Wednesday.
-The stock price moved up to $405.23 following the option alert.
+On Friday, shares of Costco Wholesale (NASDAQ:COST) saw unusual options activity.
+After the option alert, the stock price moved up to $412.48.

 - Sentiment: BEARISH